 As a region that different cultures have conquered in the past, Puglia has traces of many cultures shown in every spot.
 Puglia is known for its ancient farmland, olive oil production, charming coastline, and whitewashed hill towns.

 The ancient towns in Puglia have splendid scenery and an authentic atmosphere.
-They are loaded with extravagant churches, fine archaeological sites, old, whitewashed houses, and cobblestone streets.
+They have extravagant churches, fine archaeological sites, old, whitewashed houses, and cobblestone streets.

 Because of its geographical shape, Puglia has a coastline of around 800 kilometres, the longest coastline of any mainland region in Italy.
-Such a long coastline means various beaches in Puglia, each of which has its own allure.
+Such a long coastline means various beaches in Puglia, each with its allure.

 Therefore, Puglia is one of the top Italian holiday destinations, especially for those who prefer quieter and more secluded places.
-If you are one of them, we provide you in this article with everything you need to know about Puglia to help organise your holiday.
+If you are one of them, this article provides everything you need to know about Puglia to help you organise your holiday.

 Trip Preparation: Visa Requirements

 Citizens of countries within the Schengen area are free to visit Italy.
-They will, however, need to get a passport stamp on entry as proof of official arrival.
+However, they must get a passport stamp on entry as proof of official arrival.
 The passport should be valid for at least six months from arrival.

-If European Union citizens are to stay up to 90 days, there are no visa requirements.
-If they are to stay longer than 90 days, they must obtain “permission to stay.”
+There are no visa requirements for European Union citizens who stay up to 90 days.
+If they stay longer than 90 days, they must obtain “permission to stay.”

 Visitors from other countries must produce a visa and a valid passport issued by their home country within the last ten years.
-The passport should be valid for at least three more months beyond the planned date of exit from the Schengen region.
+The passport should be valid for at least three more months beyond the planned exit date from the Schengen region.

 Other documents may be required from non-EU citizens, including:

-The Italian State Police website provides visa details; contact the Italian embassy or consulate in your home country for further information.
+The Italian State Police website provides visa details; for further information, contact the Italian embassy or consulate in your home country.

 Ports and Airports: How to Get There?